 Points of Pride

-- Design/Build Outreach
+- Design/Build Experiences

 - Students in the “Fabricating Potentials” interdisciplinary spring 2018 option studio used advanced computational methods to design, fabricate and install “Bluestem,” a permanent installation at the Iowa Arboretum.

-- Venice Biennale
+- Participation in Venice Biennale

-- Hospitality Design Awards
+- Hospitality Design Award Finalists

-Architecture students were part of two Iowa State teams who were finalists in the 2018 national Hospitality Design Awards competition.
+- Architecture students were part of two Iowa State teams who were finalists in the 2018 national Hospitality Design Awards competition.
 Graduate student Shawn Barron and senior Matt Lechowicz were honored for “The Isthmus.”
 Seniors Nolan Christensen and Lucas Confalonieri, together with interior design senior Kyla Peterson, were recognized for “Rainforest Hotel and Spa.”
 Both teams developed their projects in the fall 2017 Panama Integrative Design Studio taught by Morrill Professor Thomas Leslie, the Pickard Chilton Professor in Architecture, and Lee Cagley, professor and chair of the interior design department.

 - National Conference on Undergraduate Research Participants

 - The interdisciplinary team of Kaylinn Taggart, senior in architecture and community and regional planning; Zach Thielen, senior in architecture, and Laura Michaelson, senior in mechanical engineering, presented “A Mobile Diagnostics Lab for Interdisciplinary Climate Research.”

 - Research in the Capitol teams

-Two interdisciplinary teams involving Bachelor of Architecture students shared their work at the 2018 Research in the Capitol, an annual undergraduate research event held at the State Capitol in Des Moines.
+- Two interdisciplinary teams involving Bachelor of Architecture students shared their work at the 2018 Research in the Capitol, an annual undergraduate research event held at the State Capitol in Des Moines.
 Architecture senior Matt Lechowicz, community and regional planning junior James Weatherly and agriculture and society senior Hannah Fisher presented “Quality of Life in Iowa’s Thriving Small Towns.”
 Taggart, Thielen and Michaelson also presented “A Mobile Diagnostics Lab for Interdisciplinary Climate Research” at this event.

-- National Science Foundation (NSF) Grant
+- National Science Foundation (NSF) Grant award

-Associate Professor Kimberly Zarecor, director of the Interdisciplinary Design program, leads an interdisciplinary research team that received a $100,000 National Science Foundation Smart & Connected Communities planning grant to study “shrink-smart” communities in Iowa and develop tools to help all small and shrinking communities plan for population loss and mitigate its negative effects.
+- Associate Professor Kimberly Zarecor, director of the Interdisciplinary Design program, leads an interdisciplinary research team that received a $100,000 National Science Foundation Smart & Connected Communities planning grant to study “shrink-smart” communities in Iowa and develop tools to help all small and shrinking communities plan for population loss and mitigate its negative effects.